M7OCM/890/README.md

 ![20240304_093310](https://github.com/M7OCM/890/assets/128899149/2899d56f-2e21-4017-8f3c-956c18d98ec4)

 ## Latest

+v2.1.2 Updated 11032024 essential DCS fix by Dual Tachyon, plus clean up...

-v2.1.2 released 05032024 (2 bin files standard plus aero) NOAA Monitor removed, didn't work effectively; added TX CTCSS/DCS to Key Action; works in harmony with key */RP "reverse frequency", (eg for setting tone on repeater input frequency).
+~~v2.1.2 originally released 05032024~~ (2 bin files standard plus aero) NOAA Monitor removed, didn't work effectively; added TX CTCSS/DCS to Key Action; works in harmony with key */RP "reverse frequency", (eg for setting tone on repeater input frequency).
 Reset keys is mandatory.
 Menu #66 (note #66 as NOAA menu item removed, was #67 in previous versions).

 ![20240304_093404](https://github.com/M7OCM/890/assets/128899149/2bc95e04-97d0-4fbc-9ea4-45385575615f)
 As previously mentioned I'm hopeful that very soon if not now (!) this firmware will be called final and complete.
 I never wanted an ongoing beta version as that makes it less useable from my point of view.
 In addition, the fw requires more rigorous testing as, inevitably, bugs tend to creep in when something 'major' gets changed 😂